 Ringling Brothers Circus performed for the first time in 1884 in their home town of Baraboo, Wisconsin.
 They then began to perform in the Midwest.
 After they acquired their first elephant in 1888, business rapidly expanded.
 More expansion was possible after they used the train system to move from place to place.
 Ringling Brothers held its final performance on May 21, 2017.
 Children can learn more at: http://www.ringling.com/.

 Great American Solar Eclipse occurred in 2017.
 The eclipse began in the northwest around 9:05 AM Pacific Daylight Time and crossed the country in a southeasterly direction.
 It concluded around 4:09 Eastern Daylight Time in the southeast.
 Around two solar eclipses and two lunar eclipses happen every year, but this eclipse was so special because it crossed the entire United States.
-The next solar eclipse influencing the United states will be on April 8, 2024, but it will not be as monumental as the 2017 eclipse.
+The next solar eclipse influencing the United states was on April 8, 2024, but it was not as monumental as the 2017 eclipse.
 Children can learn about solar eclipses at: Solar Eclipse.

 Peggy Whitson returned to earth on September 3, 2017.
 She set a new record of 665 days in space, including 288 days during her most recent stint on the International Space Station.
 She is now the American and any woman to spend the most time in space.
 She served on three missions on the space station.
 She set other space records as well.
 She is the oldest female astronaut at age 57, and she is the first woman to have commanded the International Space Station twice.
 The biochemist landed in a Soyuz capsule in Kazakhstan.
 Older children can learn more at: Peggy Whitson.